Richard Keyes

 Richard D. (Dick) Keyes (October 19, 1930 – August 27, 2012) was an American painter associated with abstract expressionism, impressionist landscapes and the California Plein-Air Painting revival.
-Keyes was a Professor Emeritus at Long Beach City College, where he taught life drawing and painting for 30 years, between 1961 and 1991.
+Keyes was a professor at Long Beach City College, where he taught life drawing and painting for 30 years, between 1961 and 1991.
 He continued to teach, lecture and demonstrate throughout his retirement, with groups such as the Huntington Beach Art League.